-As with most other professions, you probably want to know the answers to two questions when it comes to becoming a commodities broker:
+You probably want to know the answers to two questions about becoming a commodities broker:

-One can make a very good living in the world of commodities brokerage, but you have to be willing to put in the time and effort to become educated and proficient in the business.
-You will most likely enjoy working as a commodity broker if you have a strong interest in trading commodities and you possess sales skills.
-Sales are an important consideration as since you will have to open accounts and build a book of business.
+You will enjoy working as a commodity broker if you have a strong interest in trading commodities and you have sales skills.
+Sales are an important consideration as you will have to open accounts and build a book of business.

-Next, you will need to fill out an 8-R form with the NFA.
-This basically provides the NFA with your life history.
-It includes your employment history for the last 10 years and your residential history for the last 5 years.
-It also covers your criminal history and well as any disciplinary actions if you have been licensed in other financial professions.
+An applicant also is required to fill out an 8-R form with the NFA.
+This form covers the applicant's employment history for the last 10 years and residential history for the last five years.
+Any criminal history must be reported as well as any disciplinary actions imposed in other financial professions.

 Where to Work as a Commodity Broker

 You can also work directly for an FCM, or Futures Commission Merchant.
-However, most FCMs are located in Chicago or New York.
-As far as the number of firms, there were about 1,500 Introducing Brokers and about 150 FCMs at the time of this original piece.
+Most FCMs are located in Chicago or New York.

-Being a commodity broker is a combination of being a salesperson with the analytical ability to research commodity markets as well the skill to trade commodities.
-Many commodity brokerage firms have research departments that do a lot of the analysis for you and make trade recommendations, therefore, sales skills could be the most important attribute.
+Working as a commodity broker combines sales skills with the analytical ability to research commodity markets and the skill to trade commodities.
+Many commodity brokerage firms have research departments that do much of the analysis and make trade recommendations.
+That means sales skills are the most important attribute.

 The commodities market is a highly cyclical business.
-During bull markets there tend to be lots of interest from the ever expanding investor community.
-During these times, there are many jobs available for new brokers breaking into the business.
-However, during bear markets, the business tends to contract as volumes and interest dry up.
+During bull markets there tend to be lots of interest from an ever-expanding investor community and jobs available for new brokers breaking into the business.
+During bear markets, the business contracts.